Reda1000/canvas-map/README.md

             mapInstance.setSelectedCB((a) => console.log(a));
         </script>

-Hint: In case you are interesting in an Angular2+ Typescript Port please have a look at ngx-canvas-map in NPM - planning on porting to ReactJS as well.
+Hint: In case you are interested in an Angular2+ Typescript Port please have a look at ngx-canvas-map in NPM - planning on porting to ReactJS as well.

 ## Documentation
 <!--